system76/docs/_articles/ar-sandbox.md

 ```

 This will download the intrinsic calibration parameters directly from your Kinect's firmware and then write the result to a file in `/etc/Vrui-3.1/Kinect-2.8/.`

+Note: if you receive a "Kinect Error 13" message, you may need to power-cycle the Kinect, the computer, or both.

 ## Align Kinect above sandbox